 With a changing climate we are expecting a steady rise in the number of extreme heat days (over 100 F).
-Under the worst projections where we fail to reduce greenhouse gases, San Antonio could have 100+ degree weather for nearly 1/3 of the year.Extreme heat will continue to exacerbate problems for San Antonio’s residents, businesses and institutions in terms of public health, energy costs, and impacts on infrastructure.
+Under the worst projections where we fail to reduce greenhouse gases, San Antonio could have 100+ degree weather for nearly 1/3 of the year.Extreme heat will continue to exacerbate problems for San Antonio’s residents, businesses, and institutions in terms of public health, energy costs, and impacts on infrastructure.
 Many people with underlying health conditions experience complications when exposed to extreme heat.
 Outdoor work and recreation may need to be curtailed more frequently, causing economic harm.
-Extreme heat days also put a strain on our energy system as the demand from air.
+Extreme heat days also put a strain on our energy system as the demand for cooler air increases.

-With a changing climate, we can also expect more days of extreme heat and more nights over 80 degrees as higher levels of humidity will hold more of the heat that builds up in the day time.
-At the current rate of change we can expect 80+ degree to be the average rather than an extreme.
+With a changing climate, we can also expect more nights over 80 degrees as higher levels of humidity will hold more of the heat that builds up in the daytime.
+At the current rate of change, we can expect 80+ degree nights to be the average rather than an extreme.

 Warmer nights will mean that our most vulnerable residents will not be able to escape the heat of the day as they have in the past.
 Air conditioning will continue to run throughout the night for a greater part of the year, placing a larger burden on our energy supply.

 The Heat Vulnerability Assessment Tool is an interactive map of San Antonio that displays surface temperatures.
 Feel free to jump in!
 You’ll be able to compare surface temperatures by month and locate hot spots around the city.

 Instructions for using the tool: